Protecting Your Rights

 Here are 10 things you should know to avoid losing substantial rights under FECA:

-- Chiropractors - the law limits reimbursable medical treatment to manual manipulation of the spine to correct a subluxation shown by x-ray, and limits the usefulness of their reports
+Chiropractors - the law limits reimbursable medical treatment to manual manipulation of the spine to correct a subluxation shown by x-ray, and it limits the usefulness of their reports

-- First choice of doctors - can be critical to success of your claim
+First choice of doctors - can be critical to the success of your claim

-- Referrals by authorized treating physician - important for receiving best medical care
+Referrals by authorized treating physician - important for receiving the best medical care

-- Medical and medical-related expenses - make sure to claim as soon as possible or OWCP may not pay (travel vouchers, auto or home modifications, medical bills incurred by employee, etc.)
+Medical and medical-related expenses - make sure to claim as soon as possible or OWCP may not pay (travel vouchers, auto or home modifications, medical bills incurred by the employee, etc.)